Who doesn’t love watching TV?

 All the action, fairly minimal dialogue and subtitles make “Running Man” a great variety show for beginner Korean learners and people unaccustomed to Korean TV.

-You can watch it on Dramafever.
+You can watch it with English subtitles on Viki.

 Language learning must be one of the few endeavors that allow us to call watching TV “study.”
 So sit back, relax and immerse yourself in some Korean TV shows!